rinie/he853-remote/README.md

 VID:PID 04d9:1357 Holtek Semiconductor, Inc.

-The library was is extracted from [roseasy](http://ros.org/wiki/roseasy) which is a part of the [ROS (Robot Operating System)](http://www.ros.org/wiki/) project.
+The library was extracted from [roseasy](http://ros.org/wiki/roseasy) which is a part of the [ROS (Robot Operating System)](http://www.ros.org/wiki/) project.

 Another project that provides a C# Windows SDK for the dongle is